Equitable/trump/docs/source/aggregation.rst

 the failsafe datapoint, if it exists.
 Everything else, that is, the feeds, are in columns 1 through n, where n is the number of feeds.

-.. automethod:: trump.extensions.symbol_aggs.ApplyRow.priority_fill
+.. automethod:: trump.aggregation.symbol_aggs.ApplyRow.priority_fill

-.. automethod:: trump.extensions.symbol_aggs.ApplyRow.mean_fill
+.. automethod:: trump.aggregation.symbol_aggs.ApplyRow.mean_fill

-.. automethod:: trump.extensions.symbol_aggs.ApplyRow.median_fill
+.. automethod:: trump.aggregation.symbol_aggs.ApplyRow.median_fill

-.. automethod:: trump.extensions.symbol_aggs.ApplyRow.custom
+.. automethod:: trump.aggregation.symbol_aggs.ApplyRow.custom

 .. note::